Grunewald (locality): Deportation memorial

 Between October 1941 and February 1945 more than 50,000 Jews were deported by German Nazis to extermination camps from the Grunewald freight railway station and murdered.
 Memorials from the district of Charlottenburg-Wilmersdorf and the Deutsche Bahn ("Gleis 17") commemorate this spot in Grunewald's history.
 The area is accessible by the Berlin-Grunewald station.

 Transport

 Grunewald railway station is served by the S7 line of the Berlin S-Bahn, which connects the locality to Berlin Mitte, Ahrensfelde and Potsdam.

-The M19, M29, X10, N10, 110, 115, 186, 249, 310 and 349 bus lines all run through or terminate within the Grunewald locality.

 One of Germany's busiest freeways, the AVUS Autobahn, runs through the locality and was used as a marathon and bike path during the 1936 Summer Olympics.